 GBSD Program Overview

 “In simple terms, the GBSD program is a complete recapitalization of the ICBM program,” explained Steve Lunny, Northrop Grumman’s vice president and leader of the GBSD program.
 “We are replacing the current Minuteman III missile with a completely new design missile and we are working on the 450 in-ground silos across five states that house those missiles.”

 Northrop Grumman will significantly change and enhance the C2 infrastructure including a control center and integrated C2 center with total cybersecurity.
 Fortunately, Northrop Grumman not only has the size and scale to meet these challenges but is already demonstrating the ability to plan and structure a growing workforce to address unique expanding needs.

 Lunny pointed to capabilities demonstrated during the three-year technology maturation and risk reduction (TMRR) phase, which set the stage for the engineering and manufacturing development (EMD) contract award in September of 2020.
 A digital engineering approach, the integration of electrical engineering and computer science engineering, was key to the successful TMRR of the weapon system; Northrop Grumman was able to show 10s of thousands of iterations.

 “Northrop Grumman also made a significant investment to do things above and beyond the TMRR scope; things needed to execute the next phase, developing plans and procedures while further reducing risk,” Lunny said.
-“That has enabled us to ‘grow' the current TMRR team so that on day one of EMD we are poised to have over a thousand employees ready to perform.”
+“That enabled us to ‘grow’ the TMRR team so that on day one of EMD, we were poised to have over a thousand employees ready to perform.”